alx2009/K197Control/README.md

 DISCLAIMER: Please note that the purpose of this repository is educational.
 Any use of the information for any other purpose is under own responsibility.

+Furthermore, this library has been tested with only one card and voltmeter.
+It may or may not work elsewhere, e.g. due to different firmware revisions of the card or the voltmeter.

 Background information
 ----------------------
 Releasing this sketch was inspired from discussions in the EEVBlog forum: https://www.eevblog.com/forum/testgear/keithley-197a-owners_-corner/ and https://www.eevblog.com/forum/projects/replacement-display-board-for-keithley-197a/msg4232665/#msg4232665